Axegky/PDG_mouse_tracking/README.md

 ## Project Overview

-The code builds upon **MouselabWEB**, a popular process-tracing tool designed to monitor how decision-makers acquire information in web-based experiments.
-MouselabWEB is open-source and widely used to study decision-making in various contexts such as finance, military, and consumer behaviour.
+The code builds upon **MouselabWEB**, a process-tracing tool designed to monitor how decision-makers acquire information in web-based experiments.
+MouselabWEB is open-source and widely used to study decision-making in various contexts such as consumer behaviour.

 - Official MouselabWEB site: [https://www.mouselabweb.org/index.html](https://www.mouselabweb.org/index.html)
 - Original MouselabWEB template used: [Martijn Willemsen’s GitHub](https://github.com/MCWillemsen/mouselabWEB20)